Trends

 Does the proportion of carers who have no unmet need for respite care vary by carer's disability status?

 The data in the graph and the table below show the proportion of primary carers (aged 15 and over) who have no unmet need for respite care, grouped by carer's disability status.
-In 2018, 87% of carers with disability and 86% of carers without disability reported no unmet need for respite care.
+In 2022, 86% of both carers with disability and carers without disability reported no unmet need for respite care.

 More detailed data by age group are shown in the table.